BradyAJohnston/MolecularNodes/docs/tutorials/05_spa_annotations.md

 Download instruction are [here](https://relion.readthedocs.io/en/release-4.0/SPA_tutorial/Introduction.html).
 You will only need the precalculated results.

-## Starfile panel
+## Annotation panel

-In the Import panel of Molecular Nodes change the type to starfile.
+In the Import panel of Molecular Nodes change the type to `Annotation`.

 ![](https://i.imgur.com/aj7wCXP.png)